eneagizzarelli/SYNAPSE/README.md

 - **AI vs SYNAPSE** - **basic interaction**: SYNAPSE is dinamically generating the content of file system and MySQL service, an additional AI interacts with it and navigates through the various file, folders, databases, tables and so on.
 Everything is automated, with the new **AI replacing user-interaction**.

-- **AI vs SYNAPSE** - **attacker interaction**: SYNAPSE is dinamically generating the content of file system and MySQL service, an additional AI tries to attack and corrupt it with 5 different attack strategies.
+- **AI vs SYNAPSE** - **attacker interaction**: SYNAPSE is dinamically generating the content of file system and MySQL service, an additional AI tries to attack and corrupt it with _N_ different attack strategies, where _N_ can be customized.
 Everything is automated, with the new **AI replacing user-interaction**.
-After the execution of this script, that will stop autonomously when the fifth attack ends, SYNAPSE-to-MITRE extension can be run to map the attacks performed by the AI to the MITRE ATT&CK database.
+After the execution of this script, that will stop autonomously when the _N_-th attack ends, SYNAPSE-to-MITRE extension can be run to map the attacks performed by the AI to the MITRE ATT&CK database.

 The code implemented to perform the above tests can be found under `use_cases/` folder and can be run by simply typing (e.g. if we want to execute the attacker interaction):
    ```sh